 The narrative data of the interview results are listened to repeatedly and then copied into a table format for easy identification and classification.
-To facilitate transcription, the data is classified into 1) the conditions of learning activities during the COVID-19 pandemic; 2) the role of agencies in supporting online learning; 3) learning expectations after the COVID-19 pandemic.
+To facilitate transcription, the data is classified into 1) the conditions of learning activities during the COVID-19 pandemic; 2) the role of agencies as supporting online learning; 3) learning expectations after the COVID-19 pandemic.
 Participants were allowed to check the transcript of the interview results (member checking) so that the validity of data (data trustworthiness) and ethics in data construction before entering the analysis stage (Harvey, Robinson, & Welch, 2017).

-The qualitative hermeneutic analysis analyzes questionnaire and interview data, including reduction, display, conclusion drawing, and verification.
+A qualitative hermeneutic analysis is used to analyze questionnaire and interview data, including reduction, display, conclusion drawing, and verification.
 This technique aims to interpret and comprehend the meaning of a narrative text (Hashimov, 2015).
-The detailed analysis procedure, as stated by (Ferdiansyah et al., 2020; Widodo, 2014), consist of:
+Detailed analysis procedure as stated by (Ferdiansyah et al., 2020; Widodo, 2014) terdiri dari:

-- 1. Re-listen semi-structured interview results with participants to find critical points and keep the study's theme in mind. - 2.
-Create table-formatted transcripts of interview results to aid in the coding and categorizing critical data. - 3.
+1. Re-listen to semi-structured interview results with participants to find key points and keep the study's theme in mind.

+- Create table-formatted transcripts of interview results to aid in the coding and categorization of critical data. - 3.
 Interpret data by interpreting each participant's word and or sentence. - 4.
 Provide transcripts of interview data to data sources, namely participants, to obtain feedback on data interpretation results.